visionbot/CarND-LaneLines-P1/writeup_template.md

 - Currently, I am select one line from left and right sets.
 This might cause false positive in real time scenario.
 This can be improved by using line fitting (RANSAC) techniques on all left and right line points.

 ## Conclusion
 Overall, it was nice experience in building the lane detection pipeline.
-It reminded of my computer vision course work in the past :)
+It reminded me of my computer vision course work in the past :)

 [image1]: ./examples/grayscale.jpg "Grayscale"